oculus42/short-uuid/README.md

 ## Recent Release Notes

 4.0.0 adds consistent length translation and throws an error if provided an invalid alphabet.
 3.1.1 updated dev dependencies which required dropping Node 4.x build test.
-Browserify distribution version 3.1.0 adds `generate()` for ease of use.
+Last Browserify distribution version temporarily.
+3.1.0 adds `generate()` for ease of use.
 Last version to build on Node 4.x.
 3.0.0 updates dependencies, includes a refactor for CodeClimate, and drops Node 0.x builds.
 2.3.4 corrects the behavior for UUIDs with uppercase letters.
 Last version to build on Node 0.x.